Port Townsend, Washington: Festivals and events

 Port Townsend is host to several annual events such as the Port Townsend Wooden Boat festival, Kinetic Skulpture Race [sic] (since 1983), the Rhododendron Festival, Port Townsend Film Festival, and the annual blues and jazz festival.

-Boating and maritime life are central elements in this port town, with regattas, weekly races, and a multitude of recreational opportunities, including annual boating events such as the Race to Alaska and Seventy48.
-The marine trades industry is an anchor economic driver for the community, with highly skilled, world-renowned tradespeople.
-The port is home to many classic wooden boats, and gets visits from owners of others seeking repairs.

 Since 1999, Port Townsend has held its annual international film festival in September.
 The Rose Theatre downtown shows contemporary American and foreign films.
 The Uptown Theater shows family-oriented films, and a nearby drive-in theater is open during the summer.
 Key City Public Theatre is the local playhouse presenting many award-winning productions and Shakespeare in the Park in the summer.

 Starting in August 2019, Fort Worden began hosting a music festival called "THING", created by Adam Zacks, the founder of the Sasquatch!
 Music Festival.
 In 2023, Fleet Foxes, an indie-folk group from Seattle, led by Port Townsend's notable musician Robin Pecknold, was the listed headliner.
 Due to difficult accessibility to the event because of Port Townsend's location, coupled with limited lodging options and low revenue, the THING festival would not return to the city in 2024.